akotro/auditor/README.md

 # Auditor

-A simple Rust program with a minimal web UI for displaying Linux audit logs.
+A simple Rust program with a minimal web UI for parsing and displaying Linux audit logs.

 ![auditor](./resources/auditor_screenshot.png)